EarthScope/mseedindex/doc/mseedindex.md

 <b>-sqlitebusyto </b><i>milliseconds</i>

 <p style="padding-left: 30px;">Set the SQLite busy timeout value in milliseconds, default is 10 seconds.
-This is the amount of time to wait for a database lock and may need to be tuned in special scenarios where the database is particularly busy, such highly concurrent usage.</p>
+This is the amount of time to wait for a database lock and may need to be tuned in special scenarios where the database is particularly busy, such as highly concurrent usage.</p>

 ## <a id='input-list-file'>Input List File</a>